Chelsoconn/TypeScript/240/notes.md

   - `pet is Fish` is the type predicate.
 It means that if `isFish(pet)` returns `true`, then `pet` should be treated as a `Fish`.
 - **Type Narrowing**:
   - Inside the `if` statement where `isFish(pet)` is used, TypeScript narrows the type of `pet` to `Fish`.
 This allows you to safely access properties and methods specific to `Fish`.
+  - so a type predicate is when we are trying to create some conditional to narrow a type but we dont have a great way to do it. we then create a predicate function which will tell us that something is for sure that type if it returns true.. bc doing something like this: function isCircle(shape: Shape): shape is Circle {  return "radius" in shape; } if instead we just said if ("radius" in shape) wouldnt necessarily narrow it to a Circle
+  - Type predicates can be very useful when we want to create custom logic to narrow a specific type from a union of possible types.
+Now that we've seen how they are used, we can understand how the TypeScript library implements `Array.isArray` using a type predicate in order to act as a type guard.
+To conclude, let's implement our own version of an `isArray` function and use it in our `feed` function:

 ```ts
 // Both calls to 'swim' and 'fly' are now okay.